PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/Introducing RWKV/Introducing RWKV - an alternative to transformers - and why alternatives matter.md

 In general there are three major ones

-- Quadratic computation cost increases, this causes an `O(N^2)` computational cost increase for every input token used, and output token generated.
+- Quadratic computation costs, due to an `O(N^2)` computational cost increase for every input and output token used or generated.
 Making context sizes of >100k incredibly expensive to compute.
 This directly impact both inference and training cost
-- The current GPU shortage for AI infrastructure (in part due to that quadratic cost)
+- The current GPU shortage for AI infrastructure significantly makes this a bigger issue
 - Limitation in context size window, and the ability to pay attention to them - heavily limiting "smart agents" use cases (like [smol-dev](https://github.com/PicoCreator/smol-dev-js) ), forcing such systems to use work arounds.
-The larger the context size we can push, the less work arounds we will need.
+The larger the context size we can push, the less work arounds we will need (we are putting aside the lack of dataset issue for now, as that happens regardless of architecture)

 # Introducing RWKV - a linear transformer / modern large scale RNN